awsdocs/amazon-ec2-user-guide/doc_source/MultipleIP.md

 # Multiple IP Addresses<a name="MultipleIP"></a>

-In EC2\-VPC, you can specify multiple private IPv4 and IPv6 addresses for your instances\.
+You can specify multiple private IPv4 and IPv6 addresses for your instances\.
 The number of network interfaces and private IPv4 and IPv6 addresses that you can specify for an instance depends on the instance type\.
 For more information, see [IP Addresses Per Network Interface Per Instance Type](using-eni.md#AvailableIpPerENI)\.

 It can be useful to assign multiple IP addresses to an instance in your VPC to do the following:
 + Host multiple websites on a single server by using multiple SSL certificates on a single server and associating each certificate with a specific IP address\.